Brown-University-Library/eaccpf-indexer/README.md

   --report     Generate a report and write to specified path --transform  Transform EAC, EAC-CPF files to Solr Input Document format

+Copy feeder.cfg.example into a new configuration file and edit as needed.

 Revision History
 ----------------